ernie-bernie/Mood-of-the-Room/Developing_Journal/Week_1.md

 - I realized that instead of trying to visualize this, I should trust that the computer can "visualize" it by itself, and I should focus on refining data and the other logistical stuff
 - I now understand that instead of making a set program, I need to make something that "grows" and learn through time to be considered an AI
 - This week, I created many different versions of Alpha, and eventually ended on using (put version of alpha)
-- I do not know if k=3 or k=5 will work better, I think that starting with 3 would be best, maybe testing and comparing k=5
-- I realized that I cannot just use the data straight from the sensors, but should instead normalize it by doing min-max normalization (Linear scaling)
+- I do not know if k=3 or k=5 will work better, I think that starting with 3 would be best, maybe testing and comparing k=5 I realized that I cannot just use the data straight from the sensors, but should instead normalize it by doing min-max normalization (Linear scaling)
+-
+- I decided on using Manhattan distance because it treats each sensor contribution independently and is less sensitive to large deviations in a single sensor channel.
+- To handle label noise (and wrong user input), I think that using multiple neighbor voting would work best, as this will make it so one wrong data point will not affect it too much

 ## NEXT STEPS:
 - Decide what version of Alpha will be the first implementation